Netflix unveils action-packed footage from Alia Bhatt's Hollywood debut 'Heart of Stone' | Entertainment

 - United States

-Streaming service Netflix on Saturday dropped the first look of Bollywood star Alia Bhatt from her Hollywood debut movie ''Heart of Stone''.
+Streaming service Netflix has dropped the first look of Bollywood star Alia Bhatt from her Hollywood debut movie ''Heart of Stone''.

 Led by Gal Gadot, the spy thriller is directed by Tom Harper from a script penned by Greg Rucka and Allison Schroeder.

-In the first footage from the film, which Netflix unveiled during its global fan event Tudum, Gadot and Bhatt are both seen performing some death-defying stunt sequences.
+In the first footage from the film, which Netflix unveiled during its global fan event Tudum on Saturday, Gadot and Bhatt are both seen performing some death-defying stunt sequences.

 ''It has these characters that you really connect with and feel for,'' the 29-year-old actor said.